gene891212/kuroshiro-enhance/README.md

 ## What's New in kuroshiro-enhance?

-In this enhanced version, a new option includeKatakana has been added to the `convert(str, [options])` API, providing more control over how Katakana characters are handled in Furigana mode.
-This feature allows users to choose whether or not Katakana characters should be included when converting Japanese text with furigana.
+In this enhanced version, we've added powerful new features to the `convert(str, [options])` API, providing more control and flexibility when working with Japanese text conversion.

-### New Feature Overview:
+### New Features Overview:

-- includeKatakana: A boolean option that lets you control the inclusion of Katakana in Furigana mode.
+- **includeKatakana**: A boolean option that lets you control the inclusion of Katakana in Furigana mode.
 (Default: false)
+- **furigana_map mode**: A new conversion mode that returns a structured object with text and ruby annotation positions, perfect for programmatic processing and custom rendering.

 #### Example Usage: